Cidan/BetterBags/README.md

 ### Bag Anchor
 By default, the bag and bank will grow from the bottom-left corner.
 Extending both up and right depending on the number of items per row and number of columns.
 A specific anchor can be turned on by left-clicking the bag icon in the top-left corner of the bag and bank.
 It will allow you to drag the anchor to a specific pixel and grow the bag from whichever corner the anchor is in.
 Selecting `Enable` will turn on the anchor.
-Selecting `Show` will allow you to manipulate the anchor and choose the location.
+Selecting `Show` will allow you to manipulate the anchor and choose the location. `Manual Anchor` will allow you to choose which corner you want the bag to grow from.
+If you leave it on `Automatic`, the bag will grow away from the closest corner.
+You can also enable and show the anchors with the slash command `/bbanchor`.
+To hide the anchor (but keep it enabled), simply right-click anywhere in the blue anchor.

 <div align="center" style="text-align:center">
 <img src="https://i.imgur.com/ZiyLfvF.png" alt="Bag Anchor in Retail.">